chryswoods/siremol.org/dynamics/visualisation/opening_files.md

 # Part 1: Molecular Visualisation
 ## Opening files

-To start VMD, open a command terminal and type;
+To start, open a terminal window (e.g. gnome-terminal, terminal or a bash shell).
+To start VMD, in this terminal type;

 ```
 vmd